 For those looking for a place in Spain that has a variety of things to do, Madrid is a great choice.

 One of the best things to do in the city is visiting a museum.
 There are lots of great museums in Madrid, Prado Museum being probably the best one.
 It is the national art museum of the country and it holds a great collection of Spanish artworks and many artworks from other countries in Europe.

 Another great activity in Madrid is walking through Retiro Park, which is definitely the best park in the city.
 Also, the Royal Palace of Madrid is a beautiful building to visit.
 Besides that, Madrid is a great place to try Spanish food, a good place for this is San Miguel!

-Visiting Madrid in winter is also great idea as there are lots of unique things to do then, such as ice skating and seeing beautiful Christmas lights all over the city.
-It’s worth to spend at least a weekend in Madrid, but if you’re staying for a longer duration, you’re not going to regret it either!
+Visiting Madrid in winter is also a great idea as there are lots of unique things to do then, such as ice skating and seeing beautiful Christmas lights all over the city.
+It’s worth spending at least a weekend in Madrid, but if you’re staying for a longer duration, you’re not going to regret it either!

 Recommended by Alessia & Toti from Italian Trip Abroad

 Cuenca is well known in Spain for its ancient religious past but also for its natural beauties and the characteristic basin.
-The houses are at situated 946 metres above sea level, guarding the surrounding valley.
+The houses are situated 946 meters above sea level, guarding the surrounding valley.
 The rocks offered a strategic position in the past, protecting the village from invaders.

 Another incredible place to visit is the San Paolo Bridge which connects the Religious Monastery of St. Pauls to the ancient city.
 The bridge was built by Gustave Eiffel and it offers an incredible view over the old town.